Texas A&M Professor Receives $2 Million NIH Grant To Study Exercise Effects On Heart Disease

 "Dr. Heaps, as principal investigator, has assembled a powerful

-disease," said Dr. Eleanor M. Green, the Carl B. King Dean of
+heart," said Dr. Eleanor M. Green, the Carl B. King Dean of

 Veterinary Medicine in the CVM.
 “The value and promise of this